rusaitis/AlfvenWaver/README.md

 ## Introduction

-**AlfvenWaver** is a command-line interfaced program package that is aimed at computing shear Alven wave resonances along planetary magnetic field lines.
+**AlfvenWaver** is a command-line interfaced program package that is aimed at computing shear Alfvén wave resonances along planetary magnetic field lines.

-Currently, it is using a package called WaveSolver, which is solely focused on solving Alfven standing modes along magnetic field lines, and a realistic Saturn magnetic field model, KMAG.
+Currently, it is using a package called WaveSolver, which is solely focused on solving Alfvén standing modes along magnetic field lines, and a realistic Saturn magnetic field model, KMAG.

 ## Installation